cklosowski/vscode-readme-word-count/README.md

 ![Default Effect](./screenshots/tooltip.png)

-You can customize the status bar content by config [markdown-word-count.statusBarTemplate](#extension-settings).
+You can customize the status bar content by config [readme-word-count.statusBarTemplate](#extension-settings).

 ### Selection Count